 streets for a little shopping.
 It's also the best place to

 book a tour of the park.

-Haeo Suwat Waterfall is just one of many falls dotted in and around the park.
+Haew Suwat Waterfall is just one of many falls dotted in and around the park.
 Should you be here between March and May you'll also be able to see many varieties of orchids flowering all around the falls.
-Also along the trails you'll find several clearings with observation watchtowers where you may be lucky enough to spot a few animals.
+Also along the trails, you'll find several clearings with observation watchtowers where you may be lucky enough to spot a few animals.